Skip to content

 Having fun with art

-The children above are totally lost in the moment while having fun with art and will probably forget about their pictures when they move on to something else.
+They will probably forget about their pictures when they move on to something else.

-The answer is to simply just do it and not worry about the outcome.
 I have had hours of meditational fun slopping paint around and then junking the sorry mess I made.

 Then one day, I produced an image I really loved.
 I scanned it into my computer and had it printed onto stretched canvas.
 It now hangs on my bathroom wall.

-It has drawn many flattering comments from visitors which is ok, but the point is liked it and gradually I did more and more paintings that I kept.
+It has drawn many flattering comments from visitors which is ok, but the point is liked it.

 Having fun with art is massively therapeutic to adults and should never be seen as something you ‘can’t do’.